-This is an amazing cookie!
-It’s a luscious, chocolatey, decadent red velvet cookie with the addition of peppermint flavoring, rolled in sugar, and then a Hershey’s Peppermint Kiss is added after baking.
-It is so wonderful.
-It’s also fairly easy to make.
+Red Velvet Peppermint Kisses are amazing cookies!
+They are luscious, chocolatey, decadent red velvet cookies with the addition of peppermint flavoring, rolled in sugar, and then a Hershey’s Peppermint Kiss is added after baking.
+They are so wonderful.
+They’re also fairly easy to make.
 The key is to freeze the peppermint kisses before using them so that they don’t melt after you add them to the cookie.

 I was looking for a way to use up all these candies I used for decoration for the cookies I made for my Christmas Cookie Extravaganza last November and December.
 I found a couple of recipes I wanted to try but this particular one is from Cooking Classy.
 The actual source for this great recipe comes from Cuisine at Home.